How to Get Cast in a ‘Spider-Man’ Movie

 How does the casting process work for a “Spider-Man” movie?

-For Holland, auditioning for the lead was a long and arduous process.
+For Holland, auditioning for the lead was a long and arduous journey.
 As he told Variety, the “horrible” process consisted of six auditions over seven months, “and they don’t tell you anything,” he said.

 Holland eventually got to screen test with the Tony Stark, “Iron Man” star Robert Downey Jr. “It was me and six other kids, and [Robert] Downey [Jr.] was there, so we all tested with Downey, which was crazy,” he shared.
 “It’s the best audition I’ve ever done.
 He and I were riffing off each other.
 My agents told me that Marvel likes you to learn the words exactly—you can’t improvise.
 And then, on the first take, Downey just completely changed the scene.
-We started riffing with each other and, to sound like a bit of a dick, I rang my mum afterward and was like, ‘I think I’ve got it.’”
+We started riffing with each other and, to sound like a bit of a dick, I rang my mum afterward and was like, ‘I think I’ve got it.’ ”

 Holland was then invited back to screen-test with “Captain America” actor Chris Evans six weeks later, and the two completed a fight scene.
 “They flew us back to Atlanta, me and one other guy, and we did this scene, which was so surreal.
 By that point, it had been an amazing enough of an experience that if I hadn’t got the part, I would’ve felt like I’d at least achieved something to get to that point,” he added.
 “I went out to play golf with my dad.
 I lost and I was upset, and I remember going on my phone and checking Instagram, and Marvel had posted a picture of Spider-Man, of the cartoon.
 And by this point, I kind of had assumed I hadn’t got it, because no one had called me.”
 But as we all know, Holland did land the coveted role and currently stands as the face of the franchise.